Superabsorbent polymer: History

 The polymer came to be known as “Super Slurper”.
-The USDA gave the technical know-how to several USA companies for further development of the basic technology.
+The USDA gave the technical know-how to several US companies for further development of the basic technology.
 A wide range of grafting combinations were attempted including work with acrylic acid, acrylamide and polyvinyl alcohol (PVA).

 Today's research has proved the ability of natural materials, e.g. polysaccharides and proteins, to perform super absorbent properties in pure water and saline solution (0.9%wt.) within the same range as synthetic polyacrylates do in current applications.
 Soy protein/poly(acrylic acid) superabsorbent polymers with good mechanical strength have been prepared.
 Polyacrylate/polyacrylamide copolymers were originally designed for use in conditions with high electrolyte/mineral content and a need for long term stability including numerous wet/dry cycles.
 Uses include agricultural and horticultural.
 With the added strength of the acrylamide monomer, used as medical spill control, wire and cable water blocking.

 Copolymer chemistry

 Superabsorbent polymers are now commonly made from the polymerization of acrylic acid blended with sodium hydroxide in the presence of an initiator to form a poly-acrylic acid sodium salt (sometimes referred to as sodium polyacrylate).
 This polymer is the most common type of SAP made in the world today.
-According to U.S Food & Drug Administration, sodium polyacrylate is listed in Food Additive Status List, and there are strict limitations.
+According to the U.S. Food & Drug Administration, sodium polyacrylate is listed in Food Additive Status List, and there are strict limitations.

 Other materials are also used to make a superabsorbent polymer, such as polyacrylamide copolymer, ethylene maleic anhydride copolymer, cross-linked carboxymethylcellulose, polyvinyl alcohol copolymers, cross-linked polyethylene oxide, and starch grafted copolymer of polyacrylonitrile to name a few.
 The latter is one of the oldest SAP forms created.

 Today superabsorbent polymers are made using one of three primary methods: gel polymerization, suspension polymerization or solution polymerization.
 Each of the processes have their respective advantages but all yield a consistent quality of product.

 Gel polymerization

 A mixture of acrylic acid, water, cross-linking agents and UV initiator chemicals are blended and placed either on a moving belt or in large tubs.
 The liquid mixture then goes into a "reactor" which is a long chamber with a series of strong UV lights.
 The UV radiation drives the polymerization and cross-linking reactions.
-The resulting "logs" are sticky gels containing 60-70% water.
-The logs are shredded or ground and placed in various sorts of driers.
-Additional cross-linking agent may be sprayed on the particles' surface; this "surface cross-linking" increases the product's ability to swell under pressure—a property measured as Absorbency Under Load (AUL) or Absorbency Against Pressure (AAP).
+The resulting "logs" are sticky gels containing 60 to 70% water.
+The logs are shredded or ground and placed in various types of driers.
+Additional cross-linking agents may be sprayed on the particles' surface; this "surface cross-linking" increases the product's ability to swell under pressure—a property measured as Absorbency Under Load (AUL) or Absorbency Against Pressure (AAP).
 The dried polymer particles are then screened for proper particle size distribution and packaging.
 The gel polymerization (GP) method is currently the most popular method for making the sodium polyacrylate superabsorbent polymers now used in baby diapers and other disposable hygienic articles.